CaH4o/fullstackopen/README.md

 #### 9.14-9.15: Course info

 Description: Create a new Vite app with TypeScript.
 This exercise is similar to the one you have already done in Part 1 of the course (Course info), but with TypeScript and some extra tweaks.
+Extending the app with adding the type information and to declare a new interfaces (extends).
+Create a component Part that renders all attributes of each type of course part.
+Add another course part interface.

 Create an application according to the requirements described in [exercise 9.14](https://fullstackopen.com/en/part9/react_with_types#exercise-9-14), [exercise 9.15](https://fullstackopen.com/en/part9/react_with_types#exercise-9-15).